-The district owns property in the north east of Albion, designated for a new school with a capacity of 600 elementary spaces.
+The district owns property in the north east of Albion, designated for a new school with a nominal capacity of 660 (60K + 600).
 If this project was approved in 2024, the new school will open September 2029.

 There are currently no plans for a new secondary school in the East Capital Zone.